remiteeple/unity-events-redux/README.md

 private void OnEnable()
 {
-  // Subscribes to the global event system, handles events in FixedUpdate GlobalEventSystem.Subscribe<EvExampleEvent>(OnExampleEvent);
+  // Subscribe to the global event system for FixedUpdate handling GlobalEventSystem.Subscribe<EvExampleEvent>(OnExampleEvent);

-  // Subscribes to THIS GameObject's event system!
-Also Fixed Update gameObject.Subscribe<EvExampleEvent>(OnExampleEvent);
+  // Subscribe to this GameObject's local event system for FixedUpdate handling gameObject.Subscribe<EvExampleEvent>(OnExampleEvent);
 }

-public void SendEvents()
+public void TriggerEvents()
 {
-  // Send an event to the global event system, will be processed in the next FixedUpdate GlobalEventSystem.SendEvent(new EvExampleEvent(10));
+  // Dispatch event globally, processed next FixedUpdate GlobalEventSystem.SendEvent(new EvExampleEvent(10));

-  // Send an event to a specific GameObject, only listeners subscribed to that gameobject will get
-  // this event.
-Also will be processed in the next FixedUpdate gameObject.SendEvent(new EvExampleEvent(99));
+  // Dispatch event to this specific GameObject, processed next FixedUpdate gameObject.SendEvent(new EvExampleEvent(99));
 }
 ```

-## Blittable Requirement
+## Blittable Event Requirement
-Unity Events Redux requires that events/jobs are [blittable](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types) types.
-This is done to allow compatibility with the burst compiler and Unity's Job system.
-Also has a benefit of encouraging "better" programming practices since the events are deferred.
-References may become stale and GameObjects may have been destroyed and are "null" by the time the event is processed.
-Send the data the event represents rather than a reference to an object.
-If a reference is needed then create a look up database and send the id of the object for event listeners to look up to process on.
-If an array/list is needed then consider using something like [ValueTypeLists](https://gist.github.com/cjddmut/cb43af3ee191af78363f41a3188c0f7b).
+Unity Events Redux mandates the use of [blittable](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types) types for events/jobs, ensuring compatibility with the burst compiler and Unity's Job system.
+This encourages better programming practices, as deferred events might encounter stale references or destroyed GameObjects.
+Events should represent data, not object references.
+For necessary references, utilize a lookup database system and send object IDs.

 ## _'DISABLE_EVENT_SAFETY_CHKS'_ Symbol
-Unity Events Redux performs various safety checks to make sure it isn't being used inappropriately.
-These can be turned off by defning 'DISABLE_EVENT_SAFETY_CHKS' with the compiler (or in Unity go to 'Player Settings > Scripting Define Symbols').
-Turning it off can improve performance since no checks will always be faster than any check.
-Use at your own risk!
+Unity Events Redux conducts various safety checks by default.
+To disable these for performance gains, define 'DISABLE_EVENT_SAFETY_CHKS' in the compiler (or in Unity: 'Player Settings > Scripting Define Symbols').
+Disabling checks can boost performance but increases the risk of misuse.
+Use with caution!